Nicolab/okerr/README.md

 Thanks to `okerr::from_boxed_error`, it's easy to capture and convert `eyre` errors without including `eyre` as a dependency!

-All of that, about ten lines of code (very lightweight, no overhead, no cost of abstraction).
-Fully tested of course!
+All of that in just a few lines of code (very lightweight, no overhead, no abstraction cost).
+Fully tested, of course!

-More idiomatic aliases for clearer code:
+Idiomatic aliases for clearer code:

 ```rust
 anyerr!("Oops!"); // Instead of `anyhow!("Oops!")